Contractor Management — 7 min

 While software and computerized apps can streamline communication, it can still be challenging to gauge tone and non-verbal cues through text-based communication.

-Here are some strategies that can help overcome this issue:
+Here are some strategies to overcome this issue:

-• Try to use adjectives and friendly language to create a warm work environment where employees feel comfortable sharing their opinions.
+Try to use adjectives and friendly language to create a warm remote work environment where employees feel comfortable sharing their opinions.

 Ensuring remote employees are meeting their work goals can be difficult.